 Nope, we’re independent.

-The curious bystander wonders how I could enact an education without the efforts of a governmental school system.
+The curious bystander wonders how I could enact an education without the efforts of a government school system.

-Where do I find curriculum?
+Where do I find the curriculum?
 (Um, it’s everywhere: online, bookstores, conferences).

 How do you do math?

 Do the kids just hang out in pajamas and use their screens all day?
 (Roll my eyes, OF COURSE, we’re in PJs all day, ha, we’re homeschoolers, but no to the screens in my house).